-An unlimited number of Class A, Class F, Class I-1, Class I-2 and Class I-3 Units are being offered under this Offering Memorandum on a continuous basis to investors in the province of British Columbia, and in Alberta, British Columbia, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland and Labrador, Yukon and Northwest Territories pursuant to certain other exemptions from the prospectus requirements contained in the securities legislation of those jurisdictions.
-Closings of the sale of Units offered hereunder take place daily, on each Business Day in which subscriptions are received.
+An unlimited number of Class A and Class F Units are being offered under this Offering Memorandum on a continuous basis to investors in the province of British Columbia, and in Alberta, British Columbia, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia, Prince Edward Island, Newfoundland and Labrador, Yukon and Northwest Territories pursuant to certain other exemptions from the prospectus requirements contained in the securities legislation of those jurisdictions.
+Closings of the sale of Units offered hereunder take place monthly, on the last Business Day of each month in which subscriptions are received.
 See "Subscription Procedure" below.